 As always in these situations, the more luxury and high-end the hotel, the more liberal the attitudes (or at least, the more likely they are to turn a blind eye, given the price premium!), It’s a good idea to be discreet in smaller or family-run establishments as they tend to be more conservative – although, of course, there are exceptions to every rule.

 When LGBT travelers are looking for more specifically gay-friendly hostels or hotels, it’s a good idea to check on the internet.
 They can be found, particularly in Bucharest, and it can make travel more relaxing because of the inclusive atmosphere.

 As is clear from the above information, visitors to Romania are not going to find much in the way of out-and-proud gay parties; even in Bucharest, the gay scene is fairly limited and always changing.
-Places close as quickly as the open so travelers should keep an eye on Facebook and websites to make sure their information is current.
+Places close as quickly as they open, so travelers should keep an eye on Facebook and websites to make sure their information is current.

 Once travelers find the party, it can be a pretty crazy time, and there are now some one-off events and parties that pop up around Romania.
 Bucharest, Cluj, and Sibiu are better for nightlife.

 Aside from the party scene, Romania has masses to offer any tourists, gay or straight.

 The Carpathian mountains are breathtaking; there is fascinating folk culture and plenty to keep lovers of the outdoors busy.
 The quaint towns of Transylvania and almost-mythical castles will keep history buffs busy for days.